EntrixAU/VibeCodingPlaybook/tools-and-examples.md

 """

 def login_endpoint():
-    # Copilot will analyze and suggest improvements
+    # Copilot will analyse and suggest improvements
     pass
 ```